-TIFF (.tif, tiff) JPG (.jpg, jpeg) Windows Bitmap (.bmp) PNG (.png) Gif (.gif) PCX/DCX (.pcx, dcx) Targa (.tga) Windows Metafile (.wmf)
+TIFF (.tif, tiff)

+JPG (.jpg, jpeg)

+Windows Bitmap (.bmp)

+PNG (.png)

+Gif (.gif)

+PCX/DCX (.pcx, dcx)

+Targa (.tga)

+Windows Metafile (.wmf)

 The scanning software may also allow you to select the image file color type when saving the image (e.g. line art, 8-bit grayscale, 24-bit color, etc.).
-The image should generally be saved as black & white (line art), however, color and grayscale mode can be very useful for certain types of images.
+Gel images should generally be saved as 8-bit grayscale, while graphical images should generally be saved as black & white - line art (color mode can occasionally be useful for certain types of images).
 The image format options are often contained in the Save As or Export menu options.
 See the User's Manual for your particular scanner for details on saving image files.

-If you have images that have already been saved in image formats other than those accepted by UN-SCAN-IT, you may be able to read the image into your scanning software, and convert the image to a format compatible with UN-SCAN-IT.
+If you have images that have already been saved in image formats other than those accepted by UN-SCAN-IT gel, you may be able to read the image into your scanning software, and convert the image to a format compatible with UN-SCAN-IT gel.

-Note: UN-SCAN-IT does not currently accept PDF files.
+Note: UN-SCAN-IT gel does not currently accept PDF files.
 PDF files often contain multiple pages, imbedded text, and variable dpi settings, which can present difficulties in extracting accurate and useful digitized data.
 The PDF file should be converted to a standard image format listed above.

-2.10 Removing Grid Lines from Graphs
+2.10 Removing Grid Lines from Graphs | Graphs

 Grid lines can present a difficult problem, as they overlap the data lines in numerous locations, and can interfere with the automatic line following process.
-Although UN-SCAN-IT has features for filtering grid lines during the digitizing process, it may be easier to simply reduce or remove the grid lines during the scanning process.
+Although UN-SCAN-IT gel has features for filtering grid lines during the digitizing process, it may be easier to simply reduce or remove the grid lines during the scanning process.
 The scanner contrast control setting can often be used to filter out the lighter and thinner grid lines, while continuing to register the darker data lines.
 By experimenting with this contrast adjustment, it may be possible to completely remove the grid lines from the image.
 If the graphical data is currently being collected by an (x,y) recorder, it may be possible to turn over the grid paper and digitize the data recording on the side that has no grid lines.

-In addition, the UN-SCAN-IT software has three types of grid line filters available.
+In addition, the UN-SCAN-IT gel software has three types of grid line filters available.
 One of the grid line filters uses the assumption that the grid lines are a lighter color/shade than the data line (to use this filter the image must be scanned in grayscale mode).
 The second filter uses the assumption that the grid lines are thinner than the data line.
 The third grid line filter uses the assumption that the grid lines run in a truly horizontal and vertical direction.
 These grid line filters are discussed later in this User's Manual.

-If you are unable to remove the grid lines during the scanning process or the graph is not suitable for using the UN-SCAN-IT grid line filters, most scanners do have graphic editing tools (i.e. paintbrushes of various sizes), and these tools can be used to erase the grid lines where they intersect the data line.
-The UN-SCAN-IT software does have the option to simply follow along the top (or bottom) surface of the data line, therefore, you only need to erase the grid lines in the region slightly above (or below) the data line.
+If you are unable to remove the grid lines during the scanning process or the graph is not suitable for using the UN-SCAN-IT gel grid line filters, most scanners do have graphic editing tools (i.e. paintbrushes of various sizes), and these tools can be used to erase the grid lines where they intersect the data line.
+The UN-SCAN-IT gel software does have the option to simply follow along the top (or bottom) surface of the data line, therefore, you only need to erase the grid lines in the region slightly above (or below) the data line.